Japan's Abe to co-opt rival, draft more women in cabinet reshuffle

 Abe has not revamped his cabinet since returning to office in December 2012, a record for a post-World War Two premier.
 That means dozens of veterans in his male-dominated Liberal Democratic Party (LDP) are eager to be tapped for a post.

-The risks, however, are that those left out could become more vocal in criticising Abe if his administration hits a rough patch, or that novice new ministers might commit gaffes.
+The risks, however, are that those left out could become more vocal in criticizing Abe if his administration hits a rough patch, or that novice new ministers might commit gaffes.

 Abe, who surged to power promising to revive the economy and bolster Japan's security stance in the face of a rising China, has seen his support slip to around 50 percent, still high for a Japanese premier but off early peaks of around 60 percent.